CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ## Features
 Listed explicitly, the final features of this project are the abilities to:
- - Call an elevator up or down with magic spells consisting of wand gestures and voice incantations
+ - Call an elevator up or down with magic spells consisting of wand motions and voice incantations
- - Change the wand gestures during runtime
+ - Change the wand motions during runtime
  - Change the voice incantations during runtime
- - Coordinate with fellow magicians to magically call the elevator in an agreed-upon direction
+ - Coordinate with fellow witches/wizards to magically call the elevator in an agreed-upon direction

 ## Challenges Encountered
 The encountered challenges can be summarized as legal, hardware, and software challenges and are discussed below.
 These challenges influenced the design of the magic elevator system.